-The Aloe vera (L.) skin powder were analyzed for its antioxidant activity using the DPPH (2,2diphenyl-2-picrylhydrazyl) radical scavenging assay.
-Sample (200 g) was dissolved in 100 mM Tris-HCl buffer (800 $\mu$ l, pH 7.4) followed by the addition of 1 ml 500 $\mu$ M DPPH.
-The solution was homogenized using a shaker and storage in dark room for 20 min.
+The Aloe vera (L.) skin powder were analyzed for

+its antioxidant activity using DPPH (2,2-diphenyl-2picrylhydrazyl)radical scavenging assay.
+Sample (200 g) was dissolved in 100 mM Tris-HCl buffer (800 $\mu$ l, pH 7.4) and then added 1 ml 500 $\mu$ M DPPH.
+The solutution was shaked until homogenized and storage in dark room for 20 minute.
 Spectrophotometry was used to determine the absorbance at 517 nm.